 A Hard Money Loan has both pros and cons which are described in our article “Pros and Cons of Hard Money”.
 We describe situations in which a Hard Money Loan may make sense in “When to use Hard Money”.
 We have also written articles detailing “What are the costs of a Hard Money Loan” and “Hard Money Lending Terms”.

-In this Article we will seek to clearly describe what a Hard Money Loan is, what it is not, the collateral needed, the steps to get one.
+In this article, we will seek to clearly describe what a Hard Money Loan is, what it is not, the collateral needed, the steps to secure one.

-A hard money loan is a loan has many names, Asset-based loan, Bridge Loan, Short-Terms Loan, or Private Loan.
+A hard money loan is a loan that carries many names: Asset-based loan, Bridge Loan, Short-Terms Loan, or Private Loan.
 While it is called many things it is really just a loan where the collateral is the primary source of security and repayment and which Real estate is the collateral.

 The positive aspect of this type of loan is that a borrower can access the equity quickly in a home they own.
 They can also get a loan that presents the same as a cash offer to a seller.
 With cash in hand, a Hard Money Loan can enable the borrower to buy discounted investment properties or foreclosure sales that require cash or a quick close to participate in.
 There are also instances in which a borrower has equity or significant cash but does not otherwise qualify for a conventional loan.
 No matter the WHY behind the loan, most Hard Money borrowers are going to use the money for a short period of time.
 It is common for the borrower of a Hard Money loan to either sell the property for a profit or have a strategy to refinance the loan at some point in the nearer future.